 The home has many hazards for a senior, especially if they are combating dementia or other health conditions.
 The kitchen is one area of the house where older adults are most vulnerable and safety should be a priority.

 - Keep the stove clean so grease, fat, and oil can’t accumulate

 - Ensure outlets, wiring, and smoke detectors are up-to-date and safe

-- Don’t wear dangling jewelry or clothing with loose sleeves
+- Don’t wear dangling jewelry or clothing with loose or long sleeves

 - Use automatic appliances

 - Stay in the room while food is cooking

 In this article, we’ll give you our top tips and safety precautions for how to prevent kitchen fires.
 We’ll also share some of the securest cook tops and appliances seniors can use so they (and you!) feel more comfortable with them being in their kitchen alone.

 First, let’s go into more detail on the cooking safety tips we listed in the introduction.
 This will help you and your loved one come up with a kitchen usage plan that works for you both.